nightingal3/llm-pretraining-behaviours/metadata/README.md

 ## Dataset Metadata

 One aspect of model metadata is what data it is trained on.
 We can link models to datasets and document the dataset's metdata in a separate directory.
-The format will be decided at a later date.
+Model results link to a dataset, and a dataset can be defined based on other datasets as well.
+Here is our taxonomy of training data sources (not all of these may be used for real pretraining data).

+web/
+├─ social_media/
+├─ news/
+├─ blogs/
+books/
+├─ literary/
+├─ textbooks/
+reference/
+├─ encyclopedic/
+├─ dictionaries/
+academic_papers/
+├─ sciences/
+├─ humanities/
+code/
+├─ source_code/
+├─ documentation/
+media/
+├─ podcasts/
+├─ subtitles/
+specific_datasets/
+├─ <focus of the dataset here, e.g. "finance", "health">/

 ## Results Metadata